bignova/Moon/about/index.md

 I'm currently a Computer Science graduate student at Cornell Tech.

-After 4-years of study at the University of Maryland, I realized that Web Development is the thing that I’m most passionate about.

-My wide range of interests in business, urban planning, and architecture stimulates me to keep exploring various possibilities.

-In addition, I’m an enthusiastic fan of FOOTBALL (the real one) and a few Japanese bands.

 Welcome to my blog site.
 It is built with <a href="https://pages.github.com/">GitHub Pages</a> and <a href="https://www.jekyll.com/">Jekyll</a>.
 You are very welcome to share ideas and leave comments under any post.

 <figure>